AI-Biome/PRISTINE/README.md

 apptainer pull library://jack2knife/pristine/pristine:latest
 ```

-and then run it from within the your project directory (see below for detailed instructions) with the following command:
+and then run it from within your project directory (see below for detailed instructions) with the following command:

 ```back
 ./pristine_latest.sif